Vascular Disease

 Who treats vascular disease?

-The path to vascular disease treatment may begin with an internist or primary care physician, who then refers you to a cardiologist or vascular specialist.
+The path to vascular disease treatment may begin with an internist or primary care physician, who then refers you to a vascular specialist.
 Vascular surgeons specialize in treating vascular diseases outside of the heart or brain.
 Cardiologists and cardiac surgeons treat vascular issues in the heart, while neurologists and neurosurgeons focus on conditions in the brain.

 Vascular surgeons